Yesterday I had the privilege to preach at our church on this very important question.

 It is a question of foundations, how do we really know.
 In universities and seminaries this is called epistemology, but I never dropped that word bomb in my sermon.
 For us, its just real life.
 How do we know the bible is true, as well anything at all?
 Can we really have certainty on anything!

-You can listen to my sermon HERE for the full audio of the discussion under the media player.
-Keep reading for the main point.
+You can listen to my sermon for the full audio on this topic.

 There are many ways to tackle this question.